 How is spirituality related to health?

 No one really knows for sure how spirituality is related to health.
 However, it seems the body, mind, and spirit are connected.
 The health of any one of these elements seems to affect the others.

-Some research shows that things such as positive beliefs, comfort, and strength gained from religion, meditation, and prayer can contribute to healing and a sense of well-being.
-Improving your spiritual health may not cure an illness, but it may help you feel better, prevent some health problems, and help you cope better with illness, stress, or death.
+Some research shows a connection between your beliefs and your sense of well being.
+Positive beliefs, comfort, and strength gained from religion, meditation, and prayer can contribute to well being.
+It may even promote healing.
+Improving your spiritual health may not cure an illness, but it may help you feel better.
+It also may prevent some health problems and help you cope better with illness, stress, or death.

 If you want to improve your spiritual health, you may want to try the following ideas.
-However, remember that everyone is different, so what works for others may not work for you.
+However, remember that everyone is different.
+What works for others may not work for you.
 Do what is comfortable for you.